apache/ratis/ratis-docs/src/site/markdown/cli.md

 ```

 ## generic options
-The `generic options` pass values for a given ratis-shell property.
-It supports the following content:
+The `generic options` supports the following content:
 `-D*`, `-X*`, `-agentlib*`, `-javaagent*`

+The `-D*` can pass values for a given ratis property to ratis-shell client RaftProperties.

 ```
 $ ratis sh -D<property=value> ...
 ```